 CONGRATULATIONS, friend!
 You just sold your business!!!
 You’ve realized success!
-Assuming that the statistics from the Exit Planning Institute are true, and 80% of businesses below 50 million dollars in revenue never sell, then you’ve just joined an elite minority of business owners.
+Assuming that the statistics from the Exit Planning Institute are true, and 80% of businesses below 50 million dollars in revenue never sell, then you’ve just joined an elite minority of small business owners.
 Way to go!
 You’ve just done something that few people have ever done.
 But what do you do now?
 If you’ve just received a financial windfall, what do you do with the money after the sale of your business?

 In this article, we’ve reached the point that I start talking from my CERTIFIED FINANCIAL PLANNER™ point of view.
 Perhaps you’ve read through the other 36 articles and have been wondering when I’m going to start discussing financial investments.
 Well, I’ve intentionally delayed talking about money and investments.
 You see, most folks think financial guys just talk about stocks, bonds, and mutual funds.
 Sure, I do some of that, but since I specialize in business growth and exit planning, I do so much more than that.
 Friends, today is the day.
 Now, is when “Justin, the CFP®,” speaks up.

 Before I get into the nitty-gritty of what you can do with the proceeds of your business sale, though, let me say that the information in this article will not be specific to your individual financial situation.
 It is designed to give you information and ideas to discuss with your financial professional.
 They will be able to advise you according to your specific investment needs.